 We aim to create a NET gain in Ecological Value and Biodiversity through our work, and a minimal Carbon Footprint.

-We work with nature, not against it, in ecologically-inspired ways to create low-maintenance, harmonious gardens that are beautiful, healthy, and abundant.
+We work with nature to create low-maintenance, harmonious gardens that are beautiful, healthy, and abundant.

 ECOLOGICAL GARDEN DESIGN